What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

-Strictly speaking, emperical evidence that U-Net is not positionally equivariant or that Eq-Net is should not be required, as it directly follows from known properties of their architecture: the U-Net has down-sampling strides which break positional equivariance~ \cite{zhang2019making}, and Eq-Net is only 1-length strides which preserves convolutions' positional equivariance.
+Strictly speaking, empirical evidence that U-Net is not shift equivariant or that Eq-Net is should not be required, as it directly follows from known properties of their architecture: the U-Net has down-sampling strides which break shift equivariance~\cite{zhang2019making}, and Eq-Net has only 1-length strides with no pooling layers which preserves convolutions' shift equivariance.

 For the sake of visual demonstration, we show this by taking our trained U-Net and Eq-Net models in the unconditional environment and giving the model an input sequence of all zeros, besides a patch of Gaussian noise in the middle of the trajectory.
 We then shift this Gaussian patch by $40$ pixels and analyze the output of each model.
+Formally, we take two initially empty trajectories $\tau_1,\tau_2 = [0,...0]^T$ and add a patch of Gaussian noise $50$ pixels wide to the middle of the first trajectory: $n\sim \mathcal{N}(0,10)$,$\tau_1[225:275] = n$ and add the same Gaussian noise shifted by $40$ pixels from the middle to the second trajectory: $\tau_2[265:315] = n$.
+Finally, we run each through a given diffusion model at $t=0$: $x_1 = f(\tau_1,0),x_2 = f(\tau_2,0)$.
+A model with shift equivariance should find that the pixels of the output de-noised trajectory corresponding to the same patch as the Gaussian noise should be equal, that is, $x_1[225:275] = x_2[265:315]$.

 Figure \ref{fig:pos_eq} shows the output of each model at the original input position and the input position shifted to the right, as well as the difference between the outputs when the shift is corrected for.
 The U-Net architecture has substantial differences in the output when shifted, shown as a difference in the rightmost plot, while Eq-Net retains the same output but translated.